 You see, when you sip on your coffee slowly… regular ice cubes can water it down.
 No thanks.
 We’re all here for the strong coffee, am I right?

-Simply pour brewed some cold brew coffee into an empty ice cube tray.
+1. Simply pour your brewed cold brew coffee into an empty ice cube tray.

 Pitcher of coffee grounds with a lid.